someengineering/fixinventory/docs/source/manual/action.rst

     Cloudkeeper is designed to clean up resources.
 As such act with caution when selecting and filtering resources for cleanup.
     Meaning when you run ``match is(aws_ec2_volume) | clean`` it marks all ``aws_ec2_volumes`` resources in your cloud for deletion.

-    If you started a :ref:`component-ckworker` with the ``--cleanup`` command, marked ressources will be cleaned every full hour via our :ref:`workflow-collect_and_cleanup` workflow.
+    If you started a :ref:`component-ckworker` with the ``--cleanup`` command, marked resources will be cleaned every full hour via our :ref:`workflow-collect_and_cleanup` workflow.
+    You can provide ``--cleanup-dry-run`` to :ref:`setup-ckworker` startup to print what it would do without actually doing it.

     When doing a resource cleanup selection for the first time it is good practice to confirm the list of selected resources for plausibility using something like ``desired clean = true | count``.
     To quickly undo marking all ``aws_ec2_volumes`` for clean use ``match is(aws_ec2_volume) | set_desired clean=false``.